Takata Air Bag Recall Expands

 We have a highly experienced team of personal injury lawyers, and we have a track record of getting results.
 In fact, we've helped obtain millions of dollars in verdicts and settlements for clients.

-It's time for you to see how we can help you.
+It's time for you to see how a personal injury lawyer from Phillips Law Group can help you.
 It's time for you to contact the Phillips Law Group.

 Call or text 1-800-706-3000, or fill out our FREE case review form.